Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Asymptotic Neural Tangent Kernel

-Theorem \ref{thm:ntk_residual} shows that the NTK of a ReLU ResNet explodes exponentially w.r.t $L$.
+where $\Bar{K}^{\infty}_{res}(x,x') =\frac{\sigma_w^2 \|x\|~ \|x'\|}{d}( 1 -(1-\lambda) \mathbbm{1}_{x\neq x'} )$.\\ All results hold for ResNet with Convolutional layers under Assumption \ref{assumption:cnn}. \end{thm} The proof techniques of Theorem \ref{thm:ntk_residual} are similar to that of Theorem \ref{thm:ntk_eoc}.
+Details are provided in Section \ref{proofsSection}.\\ Theorem \ref{thm:ntk_residual} shows that the NTK of a ReLU ResNet explodes exponentially w.r.t $L$.
 However, the normalized kernel $\Bar{K}^L_{res} = K^L_{res}(x,x')/ \alpha_L$ converges to a limiting kernel $\Bar{K}^\infty_{res}$ at the exact polynomial rate $\Theta(\log(L)L^{-1})$ for all $\sigma_w>0$.
 This allows for NTK training of deep ResNet, similarly to the EOC initialization for the FFNN or the CNN networks.
-However, the NTK explodes exponentially and the the normalized NTK converges to a trivial kernel, which means that, even with ResNet, NTK training would fail at some point as we increase the depth.
+However, $\Bar{K}^L_{res}$ converges to a trivial kernel.
+Thus, NTK training will fail at some point as we increase the depth.
+This is empirically verified in Section \ref{section:experiments}.

-The term $\alpha_L$ in the residual NTK might cause numerical stability issues for NTK training, and the triviality of the limiting kernel yields a trivial NTK regime solution (recall that $f_t - f_0$ belongs to the RKHS of the NTK; see section \ref{section:ntk}).
-It turns out that we can improve the performance of NTK training of ResNets with a simple scaling of the ResNet blocks.